 • Understanding what the various traffic controls mean and if you are uncertain, finding out before you proceed on your route

-If you’ve been injured in an accident involving a driver who has failed to follow a traffic control, consult with an experienced car accident attorney.
+If you’ve been injured in a car accident involving a driver who has failed to follow a traffic control, consult with an experienced Rhode Island car accident lawyer.
 You may be entitled to receive compensation for any damages you suffer.
 An attorney will investigate the accident, gather evidence, protect your legal rights, and determine what type of settlement you may receive due to injury or loss.

 Christopher L. Russo